stormpath/stormpath-java-expansion-example/README.md

 ## conclusion

 Stormpath's [link expansion](http://docs.stormpath.com/java/product-guide/#link-expansion) feature is your friend!
 Use it when you know in advance the data objects you will be working with.

+Have a look at the token auth code - with and without cache.
+Cacheing is your friedn, too!